OkieOth/easyamqp/README.md

+# TL;DR;

 Attempt to write a simple rabbitmq driver wrapper, that supports connection auto healing and multithreading.

 **This repo is still work in progress.**

 ...
 But I hope, over time it develops over time to an professional project x-D

+# Main Principle of the API
+* Easy to use API
+* Full async/await
+* Multithreading secure
+* Emphazise the topology used for the broker communication (Exchanges, Queues, ...)

 # Project content
 * easyamqp - library crate